FHU/2023-os-memes/_posts/2023-02-21-tbone68-virt-mem-intro-meme.md

 ---
-title:
+title: virtual memory
-author:
+author: Grizz
-image:
+image: vm_goals.jpg
-chapter:
+chapter: 13
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The 3 main goals of the vm is to provide transparency,(should implement virtual memory in a way that is invisible to the running program), efficiency,(both in time and space) and then protection,(from one another as well as the OS itself from processes).